umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 ## [Deployment Webhook](../../Deployment/Deployment-webhook)

 On Umbraco Cloud projects we've made it possible to configure a deployment webhook on your environments.
-This will be triggered upon succesfull deployments, and you can configure where you want information about the deployment to be posted.
+This will be triggered upon successful deployments, you can configure where you would like information about the deployment to be posted.